The apostrophe indicates that a letter is missing

 There is no right answer, but you should be consistent in whichever guideline you follow.

-- Some writers and editors add only the apostrophe to any noun ending in ‘s’ (Mr Jennings’ book or James’ car).
+- Some writers and editors add only the apostrophe to any noun ending in ‘s’ (the lens’ cover, Mr Jennings’ book or James’ car).

-- Others add an additional ‘s’ to all such names (Mr Jennings’s book, James’s car).
+- Others add an additional ‘s’ to all such nouns (the lens’s cover, Mr Jennings’s book, James’s car).

 - Another method (often used by newspapers and journals) is to add an apostrophe plus an additional ‘s’ to common nouns (as in the class’s homework), but only an apostrophe to proper nouns (Jennings’ book or James’ car).
 Please note, a book belonging to Mr. Jennings should never be written as Mr. Jenning’s book.
 His name is not Mr. Jenning.

-- A technique consistent with the “missing letter” theory, is to write the word as we would speak it.
+- The technique I find most consistent with the “missing letter” theory, is to write the word as we would speak it.
 Most people saying “Mr Jennings’ book” would not pronounce it as “Mr Jenningses book”, so this would be written Jennings’ with no added ‘s’.
 However, most people would pronounce an added ‘s’ in “James’s car”, so this would be written as it is said: James’s.

-I like this last method, which is consistent with the punctuation of for goodness’ sake, but people pronounce things differently too, so nothing’s foolproof.
-It’s probably easier to choose the first or second option and stick to it.
-Consistency is a mark of professionalism.
+This last method is consistent with the usual punctuation of, for instance, for goodness’ sake, but people pronounce things differently too, so nothing’s foolproof.
+Whichever option you choose, stick to it throughout that letter, story, novel, series… Consistency is a mark of professionalism.

-The one exception to this rule is the plural form of individual letters.
-These are written with an apostrophe to prevent misreading, so that…
+The plural form of individual letters are written with an apostrophe to prevent misreading, so that…

 Dot your is and cross your ts becomes Dot your i’s and cross your t’s.